-Policy Number Site Name Hub Indicative Net Sales Area (sq m) Proposal Type Commitme Commitments (planning permission at April 2009) R1.1 Rhyd y Blew Retail Park Ebbw Vale 6,000 Non-food retail R1.2 Extension to Festival Ebbw Vale 1,400 Comparison

-Shopping Outlet Centre R1.3 Extension to Tesco Stores, North West Approach Ebbw Vale 1,700 Convenience and Comparison Proposals AA1.1 Southern Gateway Ebbw Vale 500 Convenience AA1.2 Market Square Ebbw Vale 1,300 Comparison R1.4 Market Street Ebbw Vale 600 Comparison
+Policy Number Site Name Hub Indicative Net Sales Area (sq m) Proposal Type Commitme nts (planning permission at A pril 2009) R1.1 Rhyd y Blew Retail Park Ebbw Vale 6,000 Non-food Retail R1.2 Extension to Festival Shopping Outlet Centre Ebbw Vale 1,400 Comparison R1.3 Extension to Tesco Stores, North West Approach Ebbw Vale 1,700 Convenience & Comparison Proposals AA1.1 Southern Gateway Ebbw Vale 500 Convenience AA1.2 Market Square Ebbw Vale 1,300 Comparision R1.4 Market Square Ebbw Vale 600 Comparision

-- 8.19 As an integral part of the Heads of Valleys Programme, CACI were commissioned to undertake a Town Centre Health Check and Shopper Attitude Survey on each of the 11 town centres within the Heads of Valleys Area.
+- 8.19 As an integral part of the Heads of Valleys Programme, CACI consultants were commissioned to undertake a Town Centre Health Check and Shopper Attitude Survey on each of the 11 town centres within the Heads of Valleys area.
 The health check and survey work covered all 5 town centres in Blaenau Gwent. - 8.20 Using this data and other retail impact assessments, produced for recent retail proposals, within Blaenau Gwent it is estimated that an additional 1,085 sq m (net) of convenience retail floorspace and 2,960 sq m (net) of comparison floorspace is required by 2021.
-The assessment takes into account the supply side that is retail developments/proposals that have existing planning permission at April 2009.
+The assessment takes into account the supply side that is retail developments/ proposals that have existing planning permission at April 2009.
 Statistical analysis and the background to the retail floorspace requirements is contained in the Retailing Background Paper.